pazams/go-for-javascript-developers/README.md

 ## Semantics
 Each subchapter/subject is denoted with (D),(S) or (B) to indicate how it compares across both languages with 'mostly **D**ifferent', 'mostly **S**imilar' or 'mostly **B**oth'.

-This book uses ECMAScript 2015 (ES6).
+This document uses ECMAScript 2015 (ES6).
 Also, some subjects will note the run-time environment "NodeJS".

 ## Contributions